 The Nope Cast

-While Kaluuya’s lead role as Chris Washington in Get Out didn’t get him an invite to his own premiere, it did earn him Oscar’s recognition.
+Get Out fans can’t wait to see Daniel Kaluuya reunited with Peele for Nope.
+Kaluuya’s lead role as Chris Washington in Get Out earned rave reviews and even Oscars recognition (though it didn’t get him an invite to his own premiere).
 When Peele was asked about Kaluuya by GQ in 2017, he said, “As a protagonist, he has this inherent goodness of spirit that you can feel; he has an intelligence that you can feel.”
-Now, the two reunite for Nope.

-Starring alongside Kaluuya are Oscar-nominee Steven Yeun (Minari) and Keke Palmer (Hustlers), who briefly worked with the director on Key & Peele in 2013.
-Talking about her upcoming hush-hush project to Refinery29 last April, she said of the opportunity, "It's just the kinda thing that's serendipitous," adding, “Things are aligned.
+Starring alongside Kaluuya are Steven Yeun (Minari) and Keke Palmer (Hustlers) — the latter of whom briefly worked with the director on Key & Peele in 2013.
+Talking about her upcoming hush-hush project to Refinery29 last April, Palmer said, "It's just the kinda thing that's serendipitous," adding, “Things are aligned.
 It's like the things you wish for actually coming to fruition.”

 According to The Hollywood Reporter, Peele previously stated, “I don’t see myself casting a white dude as the lead in my movie."
 He kept his word with a diverse lead cast.

-In addition to these three leads, Peele also cast Barbie Ferreira and Brandon Perea in the film, according to Deadline.
+In addition to these three leads, Peele also cast Barbie Ferreira, Brandon Perea, and Michael Wincott in the film, according to Deadline.

 The Nope Premiere Date and How To Watch

-In exactly one year, on July 22, 2022, viewers can head to theaters to watch the new Peele thriller.
-There’s no news yet if the Universal Pictures deal will hit streaming around the same time.
+On July 22, 2022, viewers can head to theaters to watch the new Peele thriller.
+There’s no update yet if the Universal Pictures deal will hit streaming around the same time.
 For now, it seems viewers can only experience the terror in high-definition surround sound — the best horror experience.

-This post will be updated with the trailer and additional plot and cast details as more information on Nope becomes available.
+This post will be updated with additional plot and cast details as more information on Nope becomes available.